Kolam: Practice and belief

 Kolams or muggulu are thought to bring prosperity to homes.
 In millions of households in Tamil Nadu, Telangana and Andhra Pradesh, women draw kolams in front of their home entrance every day at the break of dawn.
 Traditionally kolams are drawn on the flat surface of the ground with white rice flour.
 The drawings get walked on throughout the day, washed out in the rain, or blown around in the wind; new ones are made the next day.
 Each morning before sunrise, the front entrance of the house, or wherever the kolam may be drawn, is swept clean, sprinkled with water, thereby making for a flat surface.
 The kolams are generally drawn while the surface is still damp so the design will hold better.
 Instead of rice flour (கோலமாவு/బియ్యం పిండి), white stone powder is occasionally used for creating Kolam; cow dung is also used to wax the floors.
 In some cultures, cow dung is believed to have antiseptic properties and hence provides a literal threshold of protection for the home.
 It also provides contrast with the white powder.

 Decoration is not the main purpose of a kolam.
 In the olden days, kolams or muggulu were drawn in coarse rice flour so the ants would not have to walk too far or too long for a meal.
-The rice powder also invites birds and other small creatures to eat it, thus welcoming other beings into one's home and everyday life: a daily tribute to harmonious co-existence.
+The rice powder also invites birds and other small creatures to eat it.
 It is a sign of invitation to welcome all into the home, not the least of whom is Lakshmi, the goddess of prosperity and wealth.
 The patterns range from geometric and mathematical line drawings around a matrix of dots to free-form artwork and closed shapes.
 Folklore has evolved to mandate that the lines must be completed to symbolically prevent evil spirits from entering the inside of the shapes.
 Thus, they are prevented from entering the inside of the home.